Dr. Erin Smith

 - Perform stereotaxic EEG/EMG implantation surgeries; analyze recordings

 Christopher LH, Slattery WH, Smith EJ, Larian B, & Azizzadeh B. Facial Nerve Management in Patients with Malignant Skull Base Tumors.
-Pending submission to Journal of Neuro-oncology, May 2020.
+Journal of Neuro-oncology, October 2020.

 Azizzadeh B, Fitzgerald R, Massry G, & Smith EJ.
 “Subunit Approach to Facelifting and Facial Rejuvenation.”
 Facelift Surgical Techniques.
 Facial Plastic Surgery Clinics.
-April 2020, article in press.
+April 2020.

 Nassif P & Smith EJ.
 “Use of the Diced Cartilage Glue Graft in Rhinoplasty.”
 Functional and Reconstructive Rhinoplasty.
 Rhinoplasty Archive.
 February 2020.

 Smith EJ, Lange J, Moore C, Eid I, Jackson L, Monico J. The Role of Intravenous Acetaminophen in Post-Operative Pain Control in Head and Neck Cancer Patients.
 Laryngoscope investigative otolaryngology.
 2019 Apr;4(2):250-4.

 Smith EJ, Bishop CE, Spankovich C, Su D, Valle K, Schweinfurth JM.
 The relationship of cardiometabolic risk and auditory processing in African Americans: The Jackson Heart Study.
 Otolaryngology–Head and Neck Surgery, Dec 2018.
 0194599818816090.